 Kathleen McCartney (ex officio) is the eleventh president of Smith College.
 Before coming to Smith, McCartney was dean of the Harvard Graduate School of Education, only the fifth woman dean in the history of Harvard University.
 The first in her family to attend college, McCartney received her bachelor’s degree from Tufts University and her master’s and doctoral degrees in psychology from Yale University.
 She and her husband, Bill Hagen, live in the president’s house on the Smith campus and are proud to call Northampton home.

-David Narkewicz (ex-officio) is the 44th Mayor of the City of Northampton.
-Mayor Narkewicz was first elected in 2011 and was reelected to a four-year term in 2013.
-Prior to serving as the city’s Chief Executive Officer, he was elected to three terms on the Northampton City Council and served as City Council President from 2010-2011.
-David is an Air Force veteran and earned his bachelors degree from the University of Massachusetts at Amherst.
-He and his wife, Dr. Yelena Mikich, have two teenage daughters who attend Northampton High School.
+Gina-Louise Sciarra (ex-officio) is the 45th Mayor of the City of Northampton.
+Mayor Sciarra was elected in November 2021.
+Prior to serving as the city’s Chief Executive Officer, she was elected to four terms on the Northampton City Council – as Ward 4 City Councilor from 2013 to 2019 and City Councilor At-Large and City Council President from 2019 through 2021.
+Gina-Louise earned a bachelor’s degree from Smith College and earned a master’s of Philosophy in Sociology degree from CUNY.
+Gina-Louise lives with her husband and two daughters who attend Northampton Public Schools.